ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

     ![The Hidden Items option in Windows File Explorer checked.](images/hidden-items-checkbox.png)

-1. Find the `.ipfs` within your users _home_ folder.
+1. Find the `.ipfs` within your user's _home_ folder.
 1. Rename the `.ipfs` folder to `ipfs-old`.
 We can restore from `ipfs-old` if anything goes wrong.
-1. Copy your backup IPFS repository into your users _home_ folder and rename it to `.ipfs`.
+1. Copy your backup IPFS repository into your user's _home_ folder and rename it to `.ipfs`.
 1. Open the IPFS Desktop application or run `ipfs daemon` with Powershell.
-Everything should start normally and your IPFS repository should be restored.
+Everything should start, and your IPFS repository should restore properly.

 ## Windows Subsystem for Linux

-If you have IPFS installed in the Windows Subsystem for Linux you can migrate your IPFS repository from Linux into your Windows environment.
-These steps will overwrite Windows IPFS repository.
+If you have IPFS installed in the Windows Subsystem for Linux, you can migrate your IPFS repository from Linux into your Windows environment.
+This process overwrites the IPFS repository in Windows.

 1. On Windows, open the IPFS Desktop application or run an `ipfs daemon`.
-This needs to be done at least once.
+Do this at least once.
 1. Stop any IPFS daemons, services, or applications from running in your Linux and Windows environments.
 1. Copy your Linux IPFS repository to Windows.
-This will overwrite your Windows IPFS repository:
+This process overwrites the IPFS repository in Windows:

     ```bash
     cp --recursive --verbose ~/.ipfs /mnt/c/Users/Your Username/